 About the St James’s Palace Stakes

 Colts have no shortage of top class races to choose from when they turn three years old.
 Not only can they compete in races such as the 2,000 Guineas and Poule d’Essai des Poulains but they enjoy exclusive access to the St James’s Palace Stakes, run during the opening day of Royal Ascot.
-For the horse first over the line during this prestigious Group 1 contest, they will bag their connections over £300k in prize money though this will be £148,000 in 2020.
+For the horse first over the line during this prestigious Group 1 contest, they will bag their connections almost £200k in prize money.

 It won’t be too long before the one mile race celebrates its 200th birthday.
 Introduced in 1834, the St James’s Palace Stakes, named after a royal residence during the Tudor period, is an event with a deeply rich history.
 It began on a less than impressive footing however with the first ever edition of the race a walkover, won by Plenipotentiary.
 He certainly wasn’t an unworthy champion however as the Derby winner was one of the best British horses of his era.